srkds/deep-learning-foundation/README.md

 ---

+This is the smallest toy example of neural network fitting squiggle to data and finding optimal values for its parameters.
+In real world there will be large no of data points and squiggle will be very complex and there will be large no of parameters to be learned.
-Animation of Backpropagation and learning of parameters of the Neural Networks that fits the data 🎉🔥.
+Animation of Backpropagation and learning of parameters of the Neural Networks that fits squiggle to the data 🎉🔥.

 <img src="./assets/backpropagation.gif" weight="100%" />

 ## Multiple input and output(class) Neural Networks